Request for Proposals Guidelines

 Sacramento, CA 95834

-All proposals are date and time stamped upon receipt at ABC, Headquarters.
+All proposals are date stamped upon receipt at ABC, Headquarters.
 Proposals received after the deadline will not be eligible for consideration.
 It is the responsibility of the applicant to ensure that the proposal is received by ABC by the specified deadline.
 ABC will not be responsible for a late or incomplete proposal due to mistakes or delays of the applicant or the carrier used by the applicant.
 A postmark is not sufficient.
-ABC will not accept electronic documents, such as facsimiles (FAX), or emails of the proposals.
-Applications received after 5:00 p.m. on March 30th, will be disqualified.
+Applications received after 5 p.m. on April 1st, will be disqualified.

 ABC will not notify applicants regarding omissions or accept any late additions to the proposals.